rohini-sp/billy/README.md

 # Billy&trade;

-Invoiceer is a Streamlit app designed to help users generate and manage invoices efficiently.
+Billy&trade; is a Streamlit app designed to help users generate and manage invoices efficiently.
 With an intuitive interface, users can input invoice details, customize templates, and export the final invoice for their records.
 This app streamlines the invoicing process and helps save time.

 ## Features